ServeDynamicUI/serve_dynamic_ui/README.md

 }
 ```

-Load the json and render the widget from asset.
+Load the JSON and render the widget from asset.

 ```dart
 @override